Woman Arrested For Lying About Pregnancy And Giving Birth In Work Restroom

 — Daily Mail US (@DailyMail) March 31, 2019

-While the woman is taken into custody and remained locked up at the Lancaster County Prison without bail after her arrest at Reading hospital, her rescued baby has been placed in a foster home, the report detailed.
+While the woman was taken into custody and remained locked up at the Lancaster County Prison without bail after her arrest at Reading hospital, her rescued baby has been placed in a foster home, the report detailed.

 Police revealed that the woman is originally from Ghana and she had already left two of her children in her home country before flying to the United States to live with her uncle in May 2018.